megtheanalyst/megtheanalyst.github.io/README.txt

 About Me

-I am a passionate Data Analyst with a strong background in handling and analyzing diverse datasets.
+I am a passionate Analytics Specialist with a strong background in handling and analyzing diverse datasets.
 I specialize in various data manipulation and visualization techniques using Python, SQL, Excel, and Power BI.
 I am committed to delivering actionable insights and driving data-informed decision-making.

 Projects